-Item Description Trigger Mode Touch Determines whether an object needs to touch the detection line or pass it clockwise, counterclockwise, - or either of these two, to generate a trigger.
-Pass CW Pass CCW Pass either Trigger Point Center of gravity The line is triggered when the center of gravity of an object passes it CW, CCW, or either of these.
+Item Description Trigger Mode Touch Determines whether an object n Determines whether an object needs to touch the Pass CW detection line or pass it clockwise, counterclockwise, or either of these two, to generate a trigger.
+Pass CCW - or cliner or these two, to generate a trigger.
+Pass either Trigger Point Center of gravity The line is triggered when the center of gravity of an object passes it CW, CCW, or either of these.
 Bottom center The line is triggered when the bottom center of an object passes it CW, CCW, or either of these.
 Note: Center of gravity and Bottom center do not apply to trigger mode Touch (they are ignored in this mode).